-- from the industry sector that they represent to feed into the consultation process. - and meeting agenda. - The JCCC is supported by four sub-groups, which focus on operational issues and the detail of strategic-change projects.
+- Industry JCCC members must have a process in place to disseminate information and obtain • information from the industry sector that they represent to feed into the consultation process. - The JCCC has a customs chairman and an industry chairman, who agree the strategic aims of • the group and meeting agenda. - The JCCC is supported by four sub-groups, which focus on operational issues and the detail of • strategic-change projects.
 The groups report to the JCCC to ensure strategic oversight and alignment is maintained.